Geology of the Jemez Area, Chapter 12: The Recent Past

-Some very young explosion craters of this kind are found in
+Some very young explosion craters of this kind are found at

-Yellowstone, and the formation of one such crater was actually
+Yellowstone, and the formation of one such crater in 1989 was

 El Cajete Lake

-The third known lake in the Valles caldera, following the early
+The fourth known lake in the Valles caldera, following the early

 An exposure of these beds is found southeast of Cerro la Jara.